Configurable Workflow

 Manage how the process flows from one step to another.

-A tour of the new workflow
+A tour of the new workflow builder

 Automated Step